reifocS/sutom-solver/README.md

 ## area of improvement
 There is certainly a way to improve the speed of the code because there are plenty of nested loops!
 For example, to find the best opening with A in 7 letters, we have to examine 2407 words, and for each one, we have to see what patterns are possible with all 2407 words.
 So It's already 2407 * 2407 iterations!
 I have chosen to display the progress rather than blocking the main thread but this also slows things down.
+There is also some code duplication that I did not bother refactoring for now.